orestbida/cookieconsent/docs/reference/api-reference.md

 - **Details**

-    This function uses `document.cookie` to delete cookies.
+    This function uses `document.cookie` to expire cookies.
     According to the [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie#write_a_new_cookie):
     "The domain _must_ match the domain of the JavaScript origin.
     Setting cookies to foreign domains will be silently ignored."